ParkJaeHyon/ParkJaeHyon.github.io/README.md

-  # ECOSTAT
+  # ECOSTAT_04

-  This is a code bundle for ECOSTAT.
-The original project is available at https://www.figma.com/design/cqVNX2FSXCbBU8qrhwbJbK/ECOSTAT.
+  This is a code bundle for ECOSTAT_04.
+The original project is available at https://www.figma.com/design/CQ5a3XjBuBxpxsKES4ixWe/ECOSTAT_04.

   ## Running the code